Evergreen, Montana: Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Evergreen has a humid continental climate, abbreviated "Dfb" on climate maps.

 Demographics

 As of the census of 2020, there were 8,149 people and 2,923 households in the CDP.
 The population density was 884.4 people per square mile.
 The racial makeup of the CDP was 93.9% White, 0.0% Black or African American, 2.2% Native American, 0.5% Asian, 0.1% Pacific Islander, 2.9% from two or more races and Hispanic or Latino of any race were 6.4% of the population.

 In the CDP, the population was spread out, with 23.5% under the age of 18, and 12.1% who were 65 years of age or older.
 The percentage of females was 54.8.

 The median income for a household in the CDP was $59,338, and the per capita income for the past 12 months was $24,527.
 The number of people in poverty was 7.4%.

+Government

+Being unincorporated, Evergreen does not have a local government.
+Instead, the Flathead County Board of Commissioners provides governmental oversight for the community.

+Education

+The Evergreen Elementary District educates students from kindergarten through 8th grade.
+In the 2021–2022 school year the district had 702 students enrolled.
+Two school are in the district: East Evergreen School instructs students from kindergarten through 4th grade while Evergreen Junior High has 5th to 8th grade students.

+Students in 9th through 12th grade attend Glacier High School.
+In the 2021–2022 school year there were 1,430 students enrolled.

+Media

+The AM radio station KQDE is licensed in Evergreen.
+It broadcasts an urban contemporary music format.